Cephalopelvic Disproportion (CPD) Injuries

 Treatment for Cephalopelvic Disproportion (CPD)

-The treatment for CPD is a C-section or symphysiotomy (surgical division of pubic cartilage) after a trial of labor.
-When CPD is present, attempts to deliver the baby vaginally may cause undue trauma and permanent injury to the baby.
+Treatment for CPD varies based on severity and when it is diagnosed.
+If it is severe and diagnosed early, a planned C-section is indicated.
+In other cases, CPD may be treated with a symphysiotomy (surgical division of pubic cartilage) or an emergency C-section after a trial of labor.
+When CPD is present, continued attempts to deliver the baby vaginally can cause undue trauma and permanent injury to the baby.

 Cephalopelvic Disproportion (CPD) and Birth Injuries